sawetr/AI-generated-image-and-document-metadata_UWA/README.md

 - Added fuzzy and embedding-based semantic similarity checks for title and summary
 - Iteratively tested, debugged, and refined validation workflow against ground truth

+Gideon Tan
+- Assisted in setting up MongoDB integrations (e.g. MongoDB Compass) through initial mocks of JSON metadata output through Streamlit.
+- Developed evaluation checks using various similarity measures (e.g. Cosine Similarity, BERT, SBERT) to evaluate each model's performance in processing the dataset.
+- Cross-validated the JSON metadata capture process and ensured that the data was captured in MongoDB.

 Setup Instructions:
 ## 1. Create a Virtual Environment